o2-priority/osimage-builder/README.md

 ```
 OS_RELEASE=trusty-14.04 packer build ubuntu-base-amd64-vagrant.json
 ```
-This should give you the artifact ready for use with vagrant: builds/base-ubuntu-trusty-14.04-amd64-vagrant.box
+This should give you the osimage ready for use with vagrant: builds/base-ubuntu-trusty-14.04-amd64-vagrant.box

 ### Use vagrant to bring up a role locally